arendjr/selectivity/README.md

 Note that while Internet Explorer versions older than 10 are not supported, you might be able to get them to work, possibly with the use of some polyfills.
-Reports of success or patches to create a &quot;legacy&quot; build would be welcomed.
+Reports of success or patches to create a "legacy" build would be welcomed.

-API
----

-See the Selectivity homepage: https://arendjr.github.io/selectivity/

 Build System
 ------------